Maine Dog Sledding: Maine Winter

 During your four day dog sledding adventure, you

-will rest in comfort in our brand new Maine log cabin
+will rest in comfort in our new Maine log cabin

 situated in the small town of Starks, Maine.
 Enjoy

-the coziness of living with six to eight happy sled
+the coziness of living with six to nine happy sled

 will be divided between two bedrooms and will be sharing